aurule/qyf-bot/guides/commands.md

 * The `name` *must* be the same as used in the builder.setName() call within `data`
 * `type` is optional and describes the type of command: "menu" or "slash". `Undefined` is interpreted as `"slash"`.
-* `policy` is optional and contains a policy object for allowing access to the command. `Undefined` allows all users.
+* `policy` is optional and contains a policy object (or array of them) for allowing access to the command. `Undefined` allows all users.
 * `data` must return an instance of a discordjs command builder
 * `data` receives a `guild` argument for guild commands.
 This can be discarded if the command arguments don't need it.
 It does not receive arguments for global commands.
 * `autocomplete` must be present if any options are marked with `.setAutocomplete(true)`